Κιθάρα

 Tintoretto (violin), Titian (contrabas) and Bassano (cornett)

 The Spartan bard Terpander, who once quieted a street riot with his song, increased the number of strings on the Apollonian lyre from four to seven.
 Then a musician from Mytilene named Phrynis increased the number of strings to nine, which became common usage all over Hellenic Greece.
-But the ornery Spartans thought this to be a luxury, and told Phrynis to remove two strings.
+But the ornery Spartans thought this to be a luxury, and ordered Phrynis to remove two strings.
 This political tyranny over Art, still sorrowfully a part of our age, was accompanied by the government’s permission for the bard to himself choose whether the two strings should be removed from the treble or the bass.

 Seated woman playing a Roman cithara